Princeton University Art Museum: African art

-The collection of African art is designed to reveal the immense diversity of artistic work across the continent.
+The collection of African art is designed to reveal the diversity of artistic work across the continent.
 Objects are on display from west, central, and South Africa, ranging from royal regalia and objects of prestige, to sculptures marking rites of passage, to those intended to facilitate interaction with spiritual entities.

 The first bequest to the Museum of African art was made in 1953 by Mrs. Donald B. Doyle, in honor of her husband.
 That collection was accumulated before 1923 in what is now the Democratic Republic of the Congo, and includes a distinctively shaped Kuba box and a rare double caryatid headrest from the Chokwe people.
 More recent gifts have been made by Perry E.H.
 Smith, including a Chokwe chair, and by H. Kelly Rollings, among whose gifts is an emblem of the Leopard Society, a notable example of an accumulative object from the Cross River region.
 A 1998 bequest of John B. Elliot includes many objects of daily use and adornment, as well as Akan gold pieces, from a linguist's staff to a chief's bracelet.
 In 2003, a Yoruba stool was acquired, considered a sculptural masterpiece that served as the focus of devotion to the god Esu.

 The African art collection has grown steadfastly as an area of growing interest over the past twenty years, particularly since the appointment in 1997 of Princeton's first professor of African art history, Chika Okeke-Agulu, and the naming in 2022 of its first curator of African art, Perrin Lathrop.